Your No-Nonsense Guide to NCL Drink Packages

 • Package: Exclusive to Pride of America sailings.

-• Included: The Hawaii Beverage Package includes unlimited beverages up to $15, such as soda, specialty coffee served in restaurants, and freshly squeezed juices, as well as access to Vero still water dispensers.
+• Included: The Hawaii Beverage Package includes unlimited beverages up to $15, such as soda, specialty coffee served in restaurants, and freshly squeezed juices, as well as access to Vero still water dispensers (replacing bottled water after May 2025 dry dock)

 • Exclusions: Bottled water (removed after the May 2025 dry dock), specialty coffee outside of restaurants, mini-bar selections, and vending machine purchases are not included.